tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 T> When you create a class-based view for your old `index()` view, be wary that you will have mapped it in both Rango's `urls.py` module *and your project's `urls.py` module, too!*

 T> ### Passing URL parameters
 T> Some URL mappings in Rango have parameters.
-For example, you created such a mapping with the `category_name_slug` parameter for the `show_category()` view.
+For example, you created such a mapping with the `category_name_slug` parameter for the view `show_category()` earlier on.
 You'll need to make sure that all of the methods within a class-based approach for one of these views contain not only the `self` and `request` parameters but the one or more URL parameters, too.
 In the example above, a `get()` method definition may look like the example below.
 T>
 T> {lang="python",linenos=off}
 T> 	class ShowCategoryView(View):